lob/lob-openapi/README.md

 ## Contract testing

 We use [Prism](https://meta.stoplight.io/docs/prism/README.md) for contract testing, using the [Prism client](https://meta.stoplight.io/docs/prism/docs/guides/http-client.md).
+To run the existing tests locally:

+* add a valid Lob test token to your environment as `LOB_API_TEST_TOKEN`
-To run the existing tests, run `npm test`.
-To add tests, look in the `test/` directory for a file named for the resource with the endpoint in question.
-At present, the contract tests use the test user token listed on the developer docs website.
-An upcoming change will switch to pulling the access tokens from environment variables.
+* run `npm test`.

+To add a test, look in the `tests/` directory for a file named for the resource with the endpoint in question.

 The contract tests are not yet in CI, so be sure to run the contract tests when reviewing PRs!